 Calcium and phosphate homeostasis involves interrelated actions of parathyroid hormone (PTH), vitamin D ( the active form of vitamin D is 1,25(OH)2D (calcitriol), and calcitonin.
 These hormones influence calcium and phosphate release from bones (osteolysis) and excretion or resorption from the kidneys or intestines.
 Phosphatonins are recently discovered regulators of phosphate homeostasis (Cavalli et al., 2012).
 Other hormones that can influence calcium and phosphate to a lesser extent or under specific conditions are: estrogens, glucagon, prolactin (lactation only), corticosteroids and growth hormone.
 Pathologic changes in these other hormones can also result in changes in calcium and phosphate levels.

 Parathyroid hormone (PTH) is secreted by chief cells of the parathyroid gland.
 The net effect of PTH is increased calcium and decreased phosphate in serum.
-Production of PTH is controlled mostly by ionized calcium levels, which are sensed by specific calcium receptors (G-protein coupled receptors) on chief cells.
-Activation of the receptor (in response to high ionized calcium) inhibits PTH secretion, whereas inhibition of the receptor (e.g. low ionized calcium) stimulates PTH secretion.
+Production of PTH is controlled mostly by free ionized calcium levels, which are sensed by specific calcium receptors (G-protein coupled receptors) on chief cells.
+Activation of the receptor (in response to high free ionized calcium) inhibits PTH secretion, whereas inhibition of the receptor (e.g. low free ionized calcium) stimulates PTH secretion.
 PTH has a very short half life (3-5 minutes) and must be secreted continuously by the chief cells to maintain serum levels.

-- Stimulation of secretion: Decreased ionized calcium is the main stimulus for secretion, but dopamine, prostaglandin-E2 (PGE2) and epinephrine, along with neural transmitters, can have mild effects on PTH secretion.
-Acidemia also stimulates PTH secretion, independently of ionized calcium values (Lopez et al., 2003).
+- Stimulation of secretion: Decreased free ionized calcium is the main stimulus for secretion, but dopamine, prostaglandin-E2 (PGE2) and epinephrine, along with neural transmitters, can have mild effects on PTH secretion.
+Acidemia also stimulates PTH secretion, independently of free ionized calcium values (Lopez et al., 2003).

 Parathyroid hormone has two primary sites of action: the kidney and bone.